 - When the engine requires full power, e.g. for full acceleration, the air conditioning can be temporarily switched off.
 There may then be a temporary increase in temperature in the passenger compartment.

 - Remove misting on the insides of the windows primarily by using the defroster function.
 To reduce the risk of misting, keep the windows clean and use window cleaner.

 To avoid misting on the rear window, do not block the ventilation holes at the back of the parcel shelf with articles of clothing or other objects.

 With an auto-stopped engine certain equipment may have its function temporarily reduced, e.g. climate control fan speed.

 Certain equipment may have its function temporarily reduced or deactivated when the ECO function is activated, e.g. the air conditioning.

-When the ECO function is activated, several parameters in the climate control system's settings are changed, and several electricity consumer functions are reduced - a press of the AC button resets the climate control system, but then with reduced AC function.
+When the ECO function is activated, several parameters in the climate control system's settings are changed, and several electricity consumer functions are reduced.
+Certain settings can be reset manually, but full functionality is only restored by deactivating the ECO function.